spiral/docs/components/entity.md

 }
 ```

-You might notice that only name were included into json, in addition to that your name will be capitalized as it's value will be packed into json form by related accessor.
+You might notice that only the name was included into the json.
+In addition, your name will be capitalized as it's value will be packed into json form by related accessor.

 ## Raw Model Data
-If you wish to get entity fields in array form bypassing all getters and accessors you can use method `serializeData`, such method widely used in ORM and ODM to send entity fields into database - be very careful overwriting it.
+If you want to get the entity fields in an array form, bypassing all getters and accessors, you can use the method `serializeData`.
+This method is widely used in ORM and ODM to send the entity fields into database.
+Be VERY careful overwriting it.

 ```php
 dump($entity->serializeData());
 ```

 ## Validations
-Every DataEntity automatically includes ability to validate it's data.
-Validation rules must be described in **validates** property and might also include error messages embraced with `[[]]`, such messages will be automatically localized into active translator language.
-Let's try to specify few validation rules for our "name" field.
+Every DataEntity automatically includes the ability to validate it's data.
+Validation rules must be described in the **validates** property and might also include error messages embraced with `[[]]`.
+These messages will be automatically localized into the active translator language.
+Let's try to specify a few validation rules for our "name" field.

 ```php
 class DemoEntity extends \Spiral\Models\DataEntity